 About: Visual studio, in most cases, you don’t need to install it because it is already on your as a system update and if not then while installation you get a pop-up to download it.

 Run the setup and select the language in which you want to install the Wamp server for Windows 10.

 Select the “I accept the agreement”

-As I said it needs up to date redistributable packages of VC9, VC10, VC13, VC14, and Vc15.
-Either go to your Control Panel-> Program and features and check whether you have the Visual C++ packages installed or not, or just Click on the Next button and program will automatically identify it.
-In case, the program not able to find the packages, it will warn you and then you can install them from below given links:
+As I said it needs up-to-date redistributable packages of VC9, VC10, VC13, VC14, and Vc15.
+Either go to your Control Panel-> Program and features and check whether you have the Visual C++ packages installed or not or just Click on the Next button and the program will automatically identify it.
+In case, the program is not able to find the packages, it will warn you and then you can install them from the below-given links:

 - Visual C++ Redistributable for Visual Studio 2015